 The Emerging Curators Institute (ECI) supports emerging curators from diverse backgrounds through an in-depth research, professional development, and presentation program.
 The first of its kind in the region, the program aims to foster critical dialogue around curatorial practice and provide opportunities for Minnesota-based emerging curators.
 This is the second cycle of the ECI program.

-Throughout the program year (July 2019 through March 2020) fellows will meet regularly with mentors, guest curators, and field professionals who will guide their learning through a collaborative educational model that allows for individual focus and development.
-As fellows develop their exhibitions, they will have access to research resources including art libraries, collections, and exhibitions.
-Fellows will fine-tune their ideas through writing and critical exchange; and they will receive support in connecting with artists and local exhibition venues.
-The program will culminate with each fellow producing and mounting an exhibition with a public curator’s talk.
+As fellows develop their exhibitions, ECI will facilitate access to research resources in the Twin Cities including art libraries, collections, and exhibitions.
+Fellows will fine-tune their ideas through writing and critical exchange.
+The program will culminate with each fellow producing and mounting an exhibition with a public talk.

-The program consists of a direct learning intensive for four Minnesota-based emerging curators and a suite of programs on curatorial practice that are free and open to the public.
+The program consists of a direct learning intensive for four Minnesota-based emerging curators and a suite of public programs on curatorial practice that are free and open to the public.

 Participating curatorial fellows will receive:

 - A stipend of $3,000 plus an exhibition budget

 - Regular critical exchange and guidance from a curatorial mentor

 - Support and feedback on the conceptual development of a curatorial project from their fellowship cohort, visiting curators, and program staff

 - Exhibition-related marketing and publicity support

 - Participation in a curatorial learning intensive (monthly meetings)